NileshkumarRaghuvanshi/CompetitiveProgammingBookExercise/chap4/iterators/README.md

 Activation function is used as the output of a neuron.
 The activation help bounding the output of a function to specific value range.
 There are different type of activation functions Below are few most commonly used:
-1. Relu
+1. Relu :

-...
 Used when you want to transfer output of the value in range of (0, infinity), This help mask all the negative value
-2. Sigmoid
+2. Sigmoid:

-...
 Used when you want to transfer output of the value in range of (0, 1)
-3. Tanh
+3. Tanh :

-...
 Used when you want to transfer output of the value in range of (-1, 1)